-$^2$ Number of applicants approved to undergo an assessment of their existing skills as a basis for certification.
+&lt;sup>2 Number of applicants approved to undergo an assessment of their existing skills as a basis for certification.

 &lt;sup>3 Number of final certifications issued to both those who have participated in a formal apprenticeship program and those who have challenged for the qualification based on existing skills.

-Targets for 2009/10 and 2010/11 have been adjusted upward (from 4,200) to align with a forecast of above-target performance for 2008/09.
+$^4$ 2009/10 target has been increased, as it had already been surpassed at the end of fiscal 2008/09.

-Certificates of Qualification Issued - The 2009/10 target has been set using a similar rolling average methodology (see previous page), and remains aggressive (9% growth).
+• Certificates of Qualification Issued - The 2009/10 target has been set using a similar rolling average methodology (see previous page), and remains aggressive (9% growth).
 This is due to the less immediate impact of economic conditions on this aspect of performance.
 Continued but more modest growth is projected going forward in the expectation that two factors - development of progressive program models that may result in acquisition of more than one credential, and completion by apprentices who may have more flexibility to pursue technical training during an economic downturn - will compensate for the negative impact of economic conditions on certification.